 The 12 concentric terraces were cut into the sides of the natural depression to create seats in about 1806.
 Apparently a group of four local mine captains and a mining engineer decided to preserve the pit as a memorial to Wesley and his message.

 They created the Gwennap Pit as we see it today.
-The site is now part of the Cornish Mining World Heritage area and continues to be used for services during the summer months and there is also an annual gathering at Whitsun.
+The site is now part of the Cornish Mining World Heritage area.
+It continues to be used for services during the summer months and there is also an annual gathering at Whitsun.

 Visiting Gwennap Pit: